Zene8/Samuel-s293.github.io/README.md

 # presentation
-- i really like the layout of your website
+- i really like the variation of layout you have used
 - most elements are missing css but i believe you're working on it

 # content